Skip to main content

 • Sleep with head elevated for the first 3 nights

-• Absolutely NO SMOKING for at least 2 weeks—smoking dramatically increases implant failure risk
+• Absolutely no smoking for at least 2 weeks — dramatically increases implant failure risk

 Protecting Your Investment